Simply LaKita

 6. Ketchup - Helps to add sweetness and thicken the dressing.

-8. Granulated sugar - This will balance the saltness and tangy flavor of the dressing.
+8. Granulated Sugar - This will balance the saltiness and tangy flavor of the dressing.

 10. Garlic - A small amount is needed in this salad recipe.
-Use fresh garlic and mince it yourself or use pre-minced that comes in a jar, just make sure there are no additional ingredients.
+Use fresh garlic and mince it yourself, or use pre-minced garlic that comes in a jar, just make sure there are no additional ingredients.

-11. Salt - Seasons the dressing, just add a small amount.
+11. Salt - Season the dressing, just add a small amount.

-12. Ground black pepper - Another season needed to balance the dressing, just add a small amount.
+12. Ground Black Pepper - Another season to balance the dressing, just add a small amount.

 Instructions